1983 Penny Value Guide: Valuable Collectible Coin Errors

 1983 Penny Errors, Varieties, and Values

-1983 Lincoln cent errors and varieties exist and are worth more than their face value.
-For instance, 1983 penny errors such as die clash error pennies have asking prices starting around $5 and up in raw condition on Ebay.
+1983 penny errors and varieties exist and are worth more than their face value.
+For instance, 1983 penny errors are $5 and up in raw condition on eBay.

 Additionally , a 1983 one cent coin in raw condition refers to an ungraded or unencapsulated coin.
 Moreover, values vary and depend on the eye appeal of the coin, not necessarily its holder.
 However, the holder makes it possible to cosign with auction companies.